'Moscow Rules': How The CIA Operated Under The Watchful Eye Of The KGB

 To escape KGB surveillance, Tony Mendez developed one technique called "disguise on the run."

 "He had started as a businessman in a raincoat and a briefcase," said Jonna Mendez.
 He turned the raincoat inside out, and it became a pink, woman's overcoat.
 He pulled up his pant legs, revealing black stockings.
-He put on a mask and a wig of an elderly woman.
+He put on a mask and the wig of an elderly woman.
 The briefcase sprouted wheels.

-Tony Mendez worked with some of Hollywood top makeup artists to refine his methods of deception and disguise.
+Tony Mendez worked with some of Hollywood's top makeup artists to refine his methods of deception and disguise.

-Jonna Mendez would develop the tiny roles of film provided by the agency's Soviet spies who used the CIA's miniature cameras hidden in items like pens or lipstick cases.
+Jonna Mendez would develop the tiny rolls of film provided by the agency's Soviet spies who used the CIA's miniature cameras hidden in items like pens or lipstick cases.

 "You'd think about the people that had risked their lives to get that information on film and you'd just be so careful," she recalled.
 "Every time you did it, I mean, your heart would just pound."